 If you got to this article, you probably know that Gmail for Customer Support isn’t a very common practice.
-It basically happens because in the beginning it wasn’t built for it, so people started looking specific softwares.
+It basically happens because in the beginning it wasn’t built for it, so people started looking specific software.

 Customer support is necessary for every company.
 Manage its relationship is essential if you want to provide the best service available in the market and make your customers loyal to your brand.
 The software used to manage customer relationship varies from company to company.
 Some prefer using basic but efficient tools, such as personalized spreadsheets, others really need to invest in a Customer Support software or extension.
 But we can agree that both have the same aim: to solve customers’ issues and boost their performance.

-Specific softwares might be good for big companies.
-On the other hand, when you don’t have a big team, it’s not always a good idea to invest money in a very expensive software that you just won’t use a lot.
-In this case, Gmail comes very handy.
+Specific software might be good for big companies.
+On the other hand, when you don’t have a big team, it’s not always a good idea to invest money in very expensive software that you just won’t use a lot.
+In this case, Gmail comes in very handy.
 It’s probably a software your company already uses for email, and all you need to do is a small 5-second adjustment.

 Now let us see how you can use Gmail in order to make it work: